demisto/content/Packs/MicrosoftTeams/Integrations/MicrosoftTeams/README.md

 For Cortex XSOAR version 8 and XSIAM: `https://ext-<CORTEX-XSOAR-Domain>/xsoar/instance/execute/<INTEGRATION-INSTANCE-NAME>`, e.g., `https://ext-my.demisto.live/xsoar/instance/execute/teams`.

 The integration instance name, `teams` in this example, needs to be configured in the [Configure Microsoft Teams on Cortex XSOAR](#configure-microsoft-teams-on-cortex-xsoar) step.
-Please make sure to set the instance name all in lowercase and one word.
+Make sure to set the instance name in all lowercase letters and as one word.

 The port to be configured in [Configure Microsoft Teams on Cortex XSOAR](#configure-microsoft-teams-on-cortex-xsoar) step should be any available port that is not used by another service.